cameronwiebe1/LiDAR-vs.-AI-Depth-Models/README.md

 Please check the paper for a complete list of references and datasets used in this work.

-## Research Proposal - Cameron Wiebe
+## Research Proposal by Cameron Wiebe

 Link [Depth-Based Simulation and Low-Light Imaging of Abandoned Mines in AL.docx](https://github.com/user-attachments/files/18628179/Depth-Based.Simulation.and.Low-Light.Imaging.of.Abandoned.Mines.in.AL.docx)